trick77/ipset-blacklist/README.md

         ipset add blacklist $ip
 done
 ```
 Make sure to run this snippet in your firewall script and after updating the blacklist.
-You might copy it to the end of update-blacklist.sh.
+For the latter, you might as well copy it to the end of update-blacklist.sh.

 # Cron job
 In order to auto-update the blacklist, copy the following code into /etc/cron.d/update-blacklist.
 Don't update the list too often or some blacklist providers will ban your IP address.
 Once a day should be OK though.